-- (ii) The package, after being subjected to the tests specified in paras 719-724: - Retains its fissile material contents; - Preserves the minimum overall outside dimensions of the package to at least 10 cm; - Prevents the entry of a 10 cm cube. - (iii) The CSI of the package is calculated using the following formula:

-$CSI = 50 \times 2 \times \{[\text{mass of uranium-235 in } package (g)]/450 \}$

-- + [mass of other fissile nuclides1 in package (g)]/280} - (iv) The total mass of fissile nuclides in any package does not exceed 15 g. - (d) The total mass of beryllium, hydrogenous material enriched in deuterium, graphite and other allotropic forms of carbon in an individual package shall not be greater than the mass of fissile nuclides in the package except where the total concentration of these materials does not exceed 1 g in any 1000 g of material.
+- (c) Packages containing fissile material in any form provided that: - (i) The smallest external dimension of the package is not less than 10 cm. - (ii) The package, after being subjected to the tests specified in paras 719-724: - Retains its fissile material contents; - Preserves the minimum overall outside dimensions of the package to at least 10 cm; - Prevents the entry of a 10 cm cube. - (iii) The CSI of the package is calculated using the following formula: $CSI = 50 \times 2 \times \{[\text{mass of uranium-235 in } package (g)]/450$ - + [mass of other fissile nuclides1 in package (g)]/280} - (iv) The maximum mass of fissile nuclides in any package does not exceed 15 g. - (d) The total mass of beryllium, hydrogenous material enriched in deuterium, graphite and other allotropic forms of carbon in an individual package shall not be greater than the mass of fissile nuclides in the package except where their total concentration does not exceed 1 g in any 1000 g of material.
 Beryllium incorporated in copper alloys up to 4% by weight of the alloy does not need to be considered. - 675.
 Packages containing not more than 1000 g of plutonium are excepted from the application of paras 676-686 provided that: - (a) Not more than 20% of the plutonium by mass is fissile nuclides. - (b) The CSI of the package is calculated using the following formula: $CSI = 50 \times 2 \times [\text{mass of plutonium (g)}/1000]$ - (c) If uranium is present with the plutonium, the mass of uranium shall be no more than 1% of the mass of the plutonium.